Australia's new PM a progressive, self-made multi-millionaire

-Malcolm Turnbull, the former communications minister, was sworn in on Tuesday as Australia's fourth leader in two years, replacing Tony Abbott.
+Malcolm Turnbull, the former communications minister, is due to be sworn in on Tuesday as Australia's fourth leader in two years, replacing Tony Abbott.

 Turnbull, 60, a former tech entrepreneur, merchant banker and lawyer, had long been viewed by the public as a preferred prime minister.